 5.1 Communication with Persons with Disabilities

 When communicating with a person with a disability, the Dealership will do so in a manner that takes into account the person’s disability.
-The Dealership commits to provide training on customer service to all current and future employees.
+The Dealership commits to providing training on customer service to all current and future employees.
 This training will, in particular, include how to interact and communicate with persons with various types of disabilities.

 5.2 Notice of Planned or Unplanned Disruption in Services and Facilities

-In the event of a service disruption at the Dealership affecting Team Members, customers, visitors and third party contractors, it is the responsibility of individual department areas (i.e. Sales and Showroom, Parts, Administration, Service) to take reasonable steps to report such disruption in a timely fashion through appropriate channels.
-Such channels include, but are not limited to, the HG / Dealership websites, physical postings (temporary signage) on or immediately adjacent to the affected area, and/or communication via email to affected individuals, departments or groups.
+In the event of a service disruption at the Dealership affecting Team Members, customers, visitors, and third-party contractors, it is the responsibility of individual department areas (i.e. Sales and Showroom, Parts, Administration, Service) to take reasonable steps to report such disruption in a timely fashion through appropriate channels.
+Such channels include, but are not limited to, the HG / Dealership websites, physical postings (temporary signage) on or immediately adjacent to the affected area, and/or communication via email to affected individuals, departments, or groups.
 In accordance with AODA, notice must be conspicuous and indicate any alternatives that exist to allow access to persons with disabilities during the disruption.
 The required information necessary for any communication of a temporary disruption may include:

 - The time, date and location of the disruption